Custom XML device policy

 For Windows devices: You create your custom XML configuration by using the Open Mobile Alliance Device Management (OMA DM) API in Windows.
 Creating custom XML with the OMA DM API is beyond the scope of this topic.
 For more information about using the OMA DM API, see OMA Device Management on the Microsoft Developer Network site.

-For Zebra Android devices: You create your custom XML configuration by using the MX Management System (MXMS).
+For Zebra Android and Android Enterprise devices: You create your custom XML configuration by using the MX Management System (MXMS).
 Creating custom XML with the MXMS API is beyond the scope of this article.
 For more information about using MXMS, see About MX on the Zebra site.

 For Windows 10 RS2 Phone: After a Custom XML policy or Restrictions policy that disables Internet Explorer deploys to the phone, the browser remains enabled.
 To work around this issue, restart the phone.
 This is a third-party issue.